How to Keep Rug Colors Vibrant & Prevent Fading | Chicago Style Guide

 The most effective way to prevent rug fading is to control your rug’s environment.
 This is where interior design and preservation meet.

-Strategic Placement is Key That brilliant “sun spot” in your living room—the one that streams in around 3 PM and feels so warm—is the absolute worst place for a valuable, color-rich rug.
+That brilliant “sun spot” in your living room—the one that streams in from direct south-facing windows—is the absolute worst place for a valuable, color-rich rug.
 If you have a priceless silk rug or a hand-knotted piece with deep, natural dyes, its placement must be a primary consideration.
-Try to position your most valuable rugs in areas that receive indirect light, such as a northern-facing room, a dining room that’s used less often, or in a living room seating area that is shielded from the window’s direct path.
+Try to position your most valuable rugs in areas that receive indirect light, such as a northern-facing room or a seating area shielded from the window’s direct path.

 This doesn’t mean you have to compromise your layout.
 It just means you need to be strategic.
 For a full breakdown of how to position your rug correctly, read our complete Rug Placement: A Designer’s Guide to Layout and Size.